Updated October 25, 2021; Original Post: February 18, 2018

 Under Texas law, an individual commits the offense of resisting arrest if he or she intentionally obstructs or prevents a peace officer from carrying out a search, arrest, or transportation of an individual, and uses force against the peace officer or another person.

-Something important to note is that if you face these charges, you are prohibited from using the defense of unlawful search or arrest.
-That’s right.
-If you resist arrest because you believe the police are acting in a wrongful manner, you forfeit your right to use that as an argument for your actions.
+Something important to note is that if you face resisting arrest charges in the Fort Worth, Tarrant County, or any other county in Texas, you are prohibited from using the defense of unlawful search or arrest.
+That’s right!
+It seems counter-intuitive, but Texas resisting arrest law is very clear: If you resist arrest because you believe the police are acting in a wrongful manner, you forfeit your right to use that as an argument for your legal defense.

-There are also a number of separate charges that often come along with resisting arrest.
-For example, you may be charged for evading arrest, which is intentionally fleeing from arrest.
-This offense will result in a Class A misdemeanor charge and can be enhanced to a state jail felony for previous and similar convictions.
+There are also several separate charges that often come along with resisting arrest.
+For example, you may be charged for evading arrest, which is intentionally or knowingly flee from a person you know is a police officer while that officer is attempting to lawfully arrest or detain you.
+This offense will result in a Class A misdemeanor charge punishable by possible jail time and fines and can be enhanced to a state jail felony for previous and similar convictions.

 Penalties That Come with Texas Resisting Arrest Charges

 In our state, a second degree felony conviction can result in 2-20 years in prison and a maximum fine of $10,000.